ShorterKing/Nethunter-Kernel-Redmi5A-Riva/README.md

 - RFCOMM & RFCOMM TTY support
 - Added HID-keyboard support and other HID keyboard compatibility
 - Other NetHunter-related patches included to improve tool compatibility
+- One more thing if HID does not work please run this command as root
+- mknod --mode=666 /dev/hidg0 c 240 0 && mknod --mode=666 /dev/hidg1 c 240 1 && dmesg | grep hidg

 If you rely on a specific external adapter, check its chipset and confirm driver support in this kernel.